joyalshaji135/Basic-Problems-in-C/README.md

                 54
             </td>
             <td>
-                  Write a program to delete an element at a specific position from an array.
+                  Write a program to sort and reverse an array.
             </td>
         </tr>
         <tr>